Whenever I talk about publishing images on your blog, one of the most important things is to keep it lightweight.

 Today I will be extending the topic by sharing about ImageOptim, which is one software I’m using for almost a year now and it’s a great tool for Mac OS users to compress images.

-ImageOptim: Optimize Images for Web on Mac
+ImageOptim: Optimize Images for The web on Mac

-By default this app is configured to strip important meta data like Geolocation of image, EXIF and so on.
+By default, this app is configured to strip important metadata like Geolocation of the image, EXIF, and so on.
 If you wish to retain those metadata; you can go to preference and uncheck the options.
 Here is a screenshot of imageoptim preference page: